-We face the risk of claims that we have infringed third parties' intellectual property rights.
+We face the risk of claims that we have infringed a third party's intellectual property rights.
 Companies operating in the furniture industry routinely seek protection of the intellectual property for their product designs, and our principal competitors may have large intellectual property portfolios.
-Our efforts to identify and avoid infringing third parties' intellectual property rights may not be successful.
+Our efforts to identify and avoid infringing a third party's intellectual property rights may not be successful.
 Any claims of intellectual property infringement, even those without merit, could (i) be expensive and time-consuming to defend; (ii) cause us to cease making, licensing or using products that incorporate the challenged intellectual property; (iii) require us to redesign, reengineer, or rebrand our products or packaging, if feasible; or (iv) require us to enter into royalty or licensing agreements in order to obtain the right to use a third party's intellectual property.
 Such claims could have a negative impact on our sales and results of operations.